Fintech - Disrupting Finance

 Who should attend

-This program is highly recommended for professionals in any finance area who are interested in understanding how technology is likely to disrupt their businesses.
+This program is highly recommended for any professional who is interested in understanding how technology is likely to disrupt the finance business.

 CFA Institute - CE credit hours